ProjectIDA/station-processor/trunk/README.txt

-falcon          -- New program to create seed records of falcon status lib330_91005    -- Supports new environmental processor (microbarograph) q330serv (1.3)  -- new diskloop.config keywords for falcon, lib330_91005 q330arch (1.4)  -- new diskloop.config keywords for falcon
+falcon          -- New program to create seed records of falcon status lib330_91005    -- Supports new environmental processor (microbarograph) q330serv (1.3)  -- new diskloop.config keywords for falcon, lib330_91005 q330arch (1.4)  -- new diskloop.config keywords for falcon, NoIDA keyword
 netseed (1.2)   -- new diskloop.config keywords for falcon
 netreq (1.2)    -- new diskloop.config keywords for falcon
 log330 (1.2)    -- new diskloop.config keywords for falcon